Skip Navigation

 How the Federal Reserve Affects Your Finances

-The Fed may also have an indirect impact on the stock market.
-For example, when the Fed raises rates in an effort to reduce inflation, it slows down economic growth.
-This can cause stock prices to go down in the short-term, since investors are worried about future profits.
-The Fed will attempt to raise rates in such a way that it normalizes inflation without stalling the economy.
-If successful, the market should respond favorably.
+The Fed’s rate decisions can also have an indirect effect on the stock market.
+For instance, when the Fed raises rates to combat inflation, it can slow economic growth.
+Investors may worry about reduced future profits, which can cause stock prices to drop in the short term.
+The Fed’s goal is to strike a balance—cooling inflation without stalling the economy.
+If done successfully, markets typically stabilize and can even grow.

 Civista Learning Vault